MeNicefellow/DrNiceFellow-s_Chat_WebUI/README.md

 Open your web browser and navigate to `http://localhost:7860`.
 You can start chatting with the bot by typing your message in the chat input field and pressing the "Send" button.

+## Tool Usage

+This project supports the use of the Python interpreter and search engine.
+The Python interpreter is used for executing Python code, while the search engine is used for retrieving web data based on search terms.

 ## TODO

-- [ ] Add support for other chat formats
+- [x] Add support for other chat formats
+- [x] Add function calling
-- [ ] Add function calling
+- [ ] Add RAG support

 ## Disclaimer